-For his depiction of the gigantic hunter, Poussin drew on the Greek writer Lucian (De domo 2729): "Orion, who is blind, is carrying Cedalion, and the latter, riding on his back, is showing him the way to the sunlight.
+For his depiction of the gigantic hunter, painted for Michel Passart, Poussin drew on the Greek writer Lucian: "Orion who is blind, is carrying Cedalion, and the latter, riding on his back, is showing him the way to the sunlight.
 The rising sun is healing [his] blindness."
-Poussin also studied a sixteenth-century commentary on the tale by Natalis Comes, which offers a meteorological interpretation.
-Accordingly he added Diana, standing upon the clouds that wreathe Orion’s face, symbol of the power of the moon to gather the earth’s vapors and turn them into rain.
-Toward the end of his life, Poussin scrutinized pebbles, moss, flowers, and plants, and his landscapessuch as this one, painted for Michel Passart in 1658evoke the earth's early history in showing nature abundant and uncultivated.
+Poussin also studied the sixteenth-century commentary on the tale by Natalis Comes that affords a meteorological interpretation.
+He therefore added Diana, standing upon the clouds that wreathe Orion’s face, symbol of the power of the moon to gather the earth’s vapors and turn them into rain.